dbmi-pitt/xmeso/README.md

 Then you can do further analysis by referencing the added records with the existing patients.

+Note: when rerunning this jar file, all the previously added database records will be erased before adding new records.

 ## For Developers

 You must have the following installed to build/install xmeso: